ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/rize-festival-vip-tickets.markdown

   \ 2 x VIP tickets and you could be singing along with Liam Gallagher & many more\
   \ at Rize Festival next August!</p>"
 has-winner: false
-prize-description: "VIP weekend ticket to RiZE Festival"
+prize-description: "A pair of VIP weekend tickets to RiZE Festival"
+prize-restrictions: "Winners are responsible for any transport costs to/from the event."
+special-conditions: "* Please note these items are at an additional Cost:\r\nStreet\
+  \ Food Stalls*\r\nVIP Bar*\r\nGlitter Make-up Station *\r\nInformation hub and Cloakroom*\r\
+  \n\r\nAny travel expenses are not included."
 ---